Electroconvulsive therapy: Devices

 Most modern ECT devices deliver a brief-pulse current, which is thought to cause fewer cognitive effects than the sine-wave currents which were originally used in ECT.
 A small minority of psychiatrists in the US still use sine-wave stimuli.As of March 2025 Sine-wave is no longer used in the UK or Ireland.

 Typically, the electrical stimulus used in ECT is about 800 milliamps and has up to several hundred watts, and the current flows for between one and six seconds.

+Typically, 70 to 120 volts are applied externally to the patient's head, resulting in approximately 800 milliamperes of direct current passing between the electrodes, for a duration of 100 milliseconds to 6 seconds, either from temple to temple (bilateral ECT) or from front to back of one side of the head (unilateral ECT).
+However, only about 1% of the electrical current crosses the bony skull into the brain because skull impedance is about 100 times higher than skin impedance.

 In the US, ECT devices are manufactured by two companies, Somatics, which is owned by psychiatrists Richard Abrams and Conrad Swartz, and Mecta.
 In the UK, the market for ECT devices was long monopolized by Ectron Ltd, which was set up by psychiatrist Robert Russell.

 Mechanism of action

 Despite decades of research, the exact mechanism of action of ECT remains elusive.
-A review from 2022 of neuroimaging studies based on a global data collaboration resulted in a model of temporary disruption of neural circuits followed by augmented neuroplasticity and rewiring.
+A review from 2022 of neuroimaging studies based on a global data collaboration, resulted in a model of temporary disruption of neural circuits followed by augmented neuroplasticity and rewiring.
+Other brain changes observed after ECT include increased gray matter volume in the frontolimbic areas including the hippocampus and amygdala, increased white matter tracts in the frontal and temporal lobes, increased monoamine neurotransmitters and increased neurogenesis in the dentate gyrus.
+Changes in sleep architecture due to the induced seizures have also been hypothesized as a mechanism of action.

 Use

 As of 2001, it was estimated that about one million people received ECT annually.

 There is wide variation in ECT use between different countries, different hospitals, and different psychiatrists.
-International practice varies considerably from widespread use of the therapy in many Western countries to a small minority of countries that do not use ECT at all, such as Slovenia.
+International practice varies considerably from widespread use of the therapy in many Western countries to a small minority of countries that do not use ECT at all, such as Slovenia and Luxembourg.

 About 70 percent of ECT patients are women.
 This may be because women are more likely to be diagnosed with depression.
 Older and more affluent patients are also more likely to receive ECT.
 The use of ECT is not as common in ethnic minorities.

 In Sweden, which has a complete register of all ECT treatments in the country, in 2013 the rate of persons treated in that year per 100,000 inhabitants was 41.
 Almost the same rate had already been present in 1975 with 42 patients per 100,000 inhabitants.